albertgassol1/coat_mpc/README.md

 The code is set to use default parameters for the SafeOpt algorithm, which can be adjusted as needed in the [config/config.yaml](./coat_mpc_ros_interface/config/config.yaml) file.

-## References

-<a id="1">[1]</a>
-	Y. Sui, A. Gotovos, J. W. Burdick, and A. Krause.
-Safe exploration for optimization with Gaussian processes.
-ICML, 2015.
-Repo: https://github.com/befelix/SafeOpt

-<a id="1">[2]</a>
-	A. Carron, S. Bodmer, L. Vogel, R. Zurbrügg, D. Helm, R. Rickenbach, S. Muntwiler, J. Sieber, and M. N. Zeilinger.
-Chronos and crs: Design of a miniature car-like robot and a software framework for single and multi-agent robotics and control.
-ICRA, 2023.

-  <a id="1">[3]</a>
-	Lukas P. Frohlich and Melanie Nicole Zeilinger and Edgar D. Klenske.
-Cautious Bayesian Optimization for Efficient and Scalable Policy Search.
-CLDC, 2020.

 ## License
-This code is released under the MIT License and free to use by anyone without any restrictions.
+This code is released under the MIT License and is free to use by anyone without any restrictions.

 ## Contact
-For any questions or suggestions, please contact me at agassol@ethz.ch
+For any questions or suggestions, please contact me at albertgassol1@gmail.com